Pviksy/midtvejsprojekt/README.md

-# Exam project, 1st semester, Datamatikeruddannelsen
+# Midtvejsprojekt

-All files related to the project.
+All files related to the exam project of the 1st semester (Datamatiker)